halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-eft.md

-# How to setup EFT
+# How to: Setup EFT

 The Dynamics NAV Labour Hire module comprises and requires various areas within Dynamics NAV to be configured in order for it to operate.